j5ik2o/trinity/README.md

       Seq(Get % "/hello" -> helloWorld)
   }

-  implicit lazy val testContext = UnitTestContext(routingFilter)
+  implicit val testContext = UnitTestContext(routingFilter)

   "helloWorld" should {
     "be able to get response" in {